How to Improve Your Employee Survey Response Rates

 Mindful Open-Ended Responses

-A critical way to assure that your organisation improves employee survey response rates is through having mindful open-ended responses.
+A critical way to assure that your organisation improves employee engagement survey questions rates is through having mindful open-ended responses.
 This means that when designing survey questions, to assure a high number of employee survey responses management should assure that they limit the number of open-ended questions within the survey.

 Automated Alerts and Reminders

-When conducting employee surveys an essential way to improve response rates is through automated alerts and reminders for survey completion.
+When conducting employee surveys an essential way to improve employee engagement survey questions response rate is through automated alerts and reminders for survey completion.
 HR departments may automate surveys through utilising such Human Resource Information Systems (HRIS) provided tools.
 Alert automation is critical as it ensures that employees become aware that a survey is to be released by a certain time.

 Likewise, automating reminders for employees to effectively complete the survey is essential.
 This is largely due to employees often forgetting that a survey was in progress or hasn’t been completed yet.
 In turn, automating for employees to finish the survey whilst in the process of gaining results is extremely critical to remind employees and push for higher survey completion rates.